jkup/jkup.github.io/_posts/2018-11-20-converting-arrow-functions-to-function-expressions-babel.md

 }
 ```

 Most of that is just boilerplate.
-The important bit is taht we hook into all ArrowFunctionExpression's and call `arrowFunctionToExpression()` on them.
+The important bit is that we hook into all ArrowFunctionExpression's and call `arrowFunctionToExpression()` on them.
 That results in the following output:

 ```javascript
 const log = function(message) {